 JPMorgan Chase & Co.
-(JPM) is expanding its business in Argentina as the country remains a ``key'' market in the region, the bank’s senior country officer said.
+(JPM:US) is expanding its business in Argentina as the country remains a ``key'' market in the region, the bank’s senior country officer said.

 JPMorgan, the largest U.S. bank, is leasing an additional three floors in its headquarters in Buenos Aires and hiring about 15 people this year, Facundo Gomez Minujin said.
 The New York-based bank has operated its local investment unit in Argentina since 1985, according to its website.